davidovich/summon/README.md

     #    ^ used to compute the volumes.
 ```

-When inovking `summon run ls`, summon will first invoke:
+When invoking `summon run ls`, summon will first invoke:

 `bash -c 'echo -v current_dir:/app'` which yields `-v current_dir:/app` and
 then call the `ls` handle to produce: